nmanumr/CSC103-game/README.md

 # Tic Tac Toe

 Tic Tac Toe game written in pure C with computer autoplayer support.
 Tested with `gcc 8.3.0` on `Ubuntu 18.10`.
-This should work on all bash terminals, but only tested on `xtermjs`, `konsole`, `gnome-terminal`.
+This should work on all xterm terminals, but only tested on `xtermjs`, `konsole`, `gnome-terminal`.

 Online Demo: https://repl.it/@nmanumr/Tic-Tac-Toe